symphonyoss/App-Integrations-FE-Commons/samples/posting-location-sample/README.md

 ### Running the sample locally from bundle.json
 This sample is deliverid with a *bundle.json* file.
 This file allows you to run the app directly from your symphony pod.
 In order to run the app with the bundle.json file you should follow these steps:
-1. Add the alias `127.0.0.1         localhost.symphony.com` to your `/etc/hosts` file.
+1. Add the alias `127.0.0.1         localhost` to your `/etc/hosts` file.
+2. Change directory to the `samples` folder
+3. Install packages with `npm install`
-2. run the app with `npm run watch` command
+4. Run the app with `npm run watch` command
-3. Visit `https://localhost.symphony.com/bundle.json` in your browser and accept the certificate.
+5. Visit `https://localhost:4000/bundle.json` in your browser and accept the certificate.
-4. Visit your symphony pod, and, in the address bar, paste the following at the end of the url:  `?bundle=https://localhost.symphony.com/bundle.json`.
+6. Visit your symphony pod, and, in the address bar, paste the following at the end of the url:  `?bundle=https://localhost:4000/bundle.json`.
-5. Reload the page and you'll see an modal window asking you to allow the appliction to run.
+7. Reload the page and you'll see an modal window asking you to allow the appliction to run.
 Check the _I have verified the app configurations_ checkbox.
-6. Find your application in the _Symphony market_ on your pod, click _Add_, and then, _Configure_.
+8. Find your application in the _Symphony market_ on your pod, click _Add_, and then, _Configure_.

 [commons]: https://www.npmjs.com/package/symphony-integration-commons
 [eslint]: http://eslint.org/